CossackPyra/pyraconv/README.md

-# pyraconv is Go type conversion library to convert interface{} after unmarshaling JSON
+# pyraconv is Go type conversion library

+It is used convert interface{} after unmarshaling JSON

 __Example__